brandeis-llc/dp-cutl/README.md

 ### Annotation Envorinment

-CUTLER, the environment we developed for the annotation, can be found in the [`cutler`](cutler) directory.
+CUTLER, the environment we developed for the annotation, can be found in the [`cutler`](https://github.com/keighrim/cutler/tree/a137dd14edf16c9fdd90b8da2d9530f7a93f7f3a) submodule.

 ### Annotation Guidelines